spatialos/gdk-for-unity/docs/content/get-started/get-playing.md

 # Get started: 5 - Get playing!

-Back in your SpatialOS [web Console](https://console.improbable.io/projects), you should now see the deployment that you just created appear under your project.
-Select it to get to the Overview page:
+Back in your SpatialOS [Console](https://console.improbable.io/projects), you should now see the two deployments that you just created appear under your project.
+Select the one without the `_sim_players` suffix to get to the Overview page:

 <img src="{{assetRoot}}assets/overview-page.png" style="margin: 0 auto; width: 100%; display: block;" />